djibydiop/llm-baremetal/README.md

 Djibril - Self-taught systems programmer from Senegal

-Built with guidance from Claude and feedback from Justine Tunney.
+Built with guidance from Claude and feedback from Djiby Diop.